 May 2019, Maya van Rossum, the founder of the Green Amendment For The Generations movement was honored to deliver the keynote address at the annual Rachel Carson Open House in Maryland, hosted by the Rachel Carson Landmark Alliance, in the same house where Carson wrote the seminal Silent Spring.
 The mission of the Green Amendment movement resonates with Rachel Carson’s visionary observation that “if the Bill of Rights contains no guarantee that a citizen shall be secure against lethal poisons distributed either by private individuals or public officials, it is surely only because our forefathers, despite their considerable wisdom and foresight, could conceive of no such problems.”

-The proposed Maryland Green Amendment as proposed would explicitly protects the right to a healthy environment now and in the future by enshrining it in the state declaration of rights and proposes lasting protections for breathable air, drinkable water, and makes the state a fiduciary for equal access to a healthy environment.
-It establishes nature as a trust held in common, with the State as trustee and includes the right to a balanced and stable climate.
+The Maryland Green Amendment, as proposed, would explicitly protect the right to a healthy environment now and in the future by enshrining it in the state’s declaration of rights.
+It proposes lasting protections for breathable air, drinkable water, and makes the state a fiduciary for equal access to a healthy environment.
+It establishes nature as a trust held in common, with the state as trustee, and includes the right to a balanced and stable climate.

 On March 6, 2018, Maryland’s Senate Committee on Education, Health, and Environmental Affairs held a hearing regarding the first modern iteration of a proposed Maryland Green Amendment.
 The legislative session ended without a vote being taken on the proposal.
 This was fine because while the proposal had many of the basic fundamentals needed in a successful Green Amendment, there was also some language of concern that Green Amendments For The Generations advocated be removed or changed.
 You can read about that in the testimony submitted by clicking here.